fishcus/KAP-manual/en/operation/upgrade/upgrade_script_ke.en.md

-## Upgrade to Kyligence Enterprise 3.x with upgrade script
+## Upgrade to Kyligence Enterprise 3.x with Upgrade Script

-In order to simplify upgrade operation, upgrade script is provided since Kyligence Enterprise 3.3.1

 > **Note:** Starting with 3.x, the Kyligence Analytics Platform (KAP) was officially renamed to Kyligence Enterprise.

-> upgrade script is available since Kyligence Enterprise 3.3.1
+**For Kyligence Enterprise 3.3.0 and below, there is no upgrade script.
+Please refer to [this document for manual upgrade](upgrade_ke.en.md).**

-The upgrade process is different for a *main version* and a *minor version*.
+The upgrade process is different for upgrading a *main version* and upgrading a *minor version*.
 The first two in the version number are major version, such as KAP 2.x upgrade to Kyligence Enterprise 3.x and as Kyligence Enterprise 3.1.x upgrade to Kyligence Enterprise 3.2.x.
 Conversely, the first two in the version number not changing is a minor version upgrade, such as Kyligence Enterprise 3.2.1 upgrade to Kyligence Enterprise 3.2.2.

 The metadata is compatible between two minor versions (with the same major version), so the upgrade only needs to run the upgrade script.

 You may need to upgrade the metadata between the major versions or upgrade the existing cube data.
-It is recommended to back up the metadata and cube data to ensure the maximum safty of your data.
+It is recommended to back up the metadata and cube data to ensure the security of your data.

 If the original version is KAP 2.x and one project contains multiple data sources like Hive and Kafka, you have to specify a default data source (RDBMS option is not available at this point) for this project after upgrade.
 Once it's set, it cannot be changed in future.

-In order to ensure the safety and stability of production, we do not recommend directly upgrade a production environment.
-Instead we recommend you to prepare a test environment for the upgrade first, then upgrade the production environment when the test environment are upgraded and verified.
+**Note**: In order to ensure the stability of production, we do not recommend directly upgrade in a production environment.
+Instead, always test the upgrade in a test environment first.

-### Stop Kyligence Enterprise service
+### Stop Kyligence Enterprise Service

-1. Make sure that there are no running jobs.
+1. Make sure all jobs are fully completed, in either Successful or Discard state.

+   - You can wait till all running jobs are completed, or simply discard them if you plan to re-launch them later.

 2. Kyligence Enterprise, and the Hadoop nodes that it runs on, require: